 Split Rock Lighthouse State Park

-Split Rock Lighthouse State Park is a beautiful park on lake Superior, but it’s famous for one of Minnesota’s most iconic sites, the historic Split Rock Lighthouse.
-The lighthouse is operated by the Minnesota Historical Society, not by DNR.
+The lighthouse is operated by the Minnesota Historical Society, not the DNR.
 It’s open for tours seasonally, as are the small but fascinating museum and visitor’s center with a large gift shop with many Minnesota-made items.
-Inside the lighthouse and lighthouse keeper’s home you may meet some the characters who once lived and worked here.
+Inside the lighthouse and lighthouse keeper’s house you may meet some of the characters who once lived and worked here.
 There are also hiking trails and rocky Lake Superior beaches.

-This is Minnesota’s most popular historic site, so be prepared for lots of company when you visit.
+Split Rock Lighthouse is Minnesota’s most popular historic site, so be prepared for lots of company when you visit.

 Far fewer people explore the rest of the park.
+So, hit the trails if you want a more peaceful visit.

 Temperance River State Park

-Temperance River State Park is located along Highway 61 on Lake Superior’s North Shore, with the a waterfall just feet from the parking area.
+Temperance River State Park (DNR website) is located along Highway 61 on Lake Superior’s North Shore, with the waterfall just feet from the parking area.
 But that’s just the most dramatic of a series of waterfalls along the Temperance River as it tumbles through the park to the lakeshore.
 There is also a lovely beach where the river empties into Lake Superior.

 Tettegouche State Park

-Tettegouche State Park, also located along Highway 61 on Lake Superior’s North Shore, is a favorite of mine.
+Tettegouche State Park (DNR website), also located along Highway 61 on Lake Superior’s North Shore, is a favorite of mine.
 It includes a spectacular landscape along the lake and inland, including windswept Shovel Point and the High Falls on the Baptism River.
 It’s a gorgeous place for a leisurely stroll along the shore or a strenuous hike to one of the waterfalls or inland lakes.
 A beautiful new visitor’s center makes the park even more accessible.

-Tettegouche State Park is known for striking features including Shovel Point, seen here from Palisade Head, which is also part of the park.
+Tettegouche State Park is known for striking features, including Shovel Point, seen here from Palisade Head, which is also part of the park.

 Parks along the Saint Croix River and up to Duluth